-Students may terminate their degree candidacy by notifying the Associate Dean for Academic Programs in writing.
-A student who neither registers for any semester nor applies for an official leave of absence automatically will be considered to have withdrawn from the program.
+A student may terminate degree candidacy by notifying the Director for Master's Studies or Director for Doctoral Studies in writing.
+A student who neither registers for any semester nor applies for an official leave of absence will be administratively withdrawn from the program.

-In addition to the reasons described in each Program's Annual Satisfactory Academic Progress Review section, a student's degree candidacy may be terminated if the student has exceeded the program duration limit for completion of degree requirements.
+A student's degree candidacy may be terminated if the student has exceeded the program duration limit for completion of degree requirements.
 In addition, Ed.D. candidacy may be terminated as a result of repeated failure of the qualifying paper or repeated failure to submit an acceptable proposal for the qualifying paper or dissertation.
 The Ed.D.
-Steering Committee will take this action only after consultation with the student's faculty advisor.
+Steering Committee takes this action only after consultation with the student's faculty advisor.
 Ph.D. candidacy also may be departmentally withdrawn (equivalent of HGSE candidacy termination) if students do not pass the written or oral comprehensive examinations.
-(Please note: for Ph.D. students sitting the written comprehensive examination during summer 2021 through spring 2022, this policy was amended in light of COVID-19.
+(Please note: for Ph.D. students sitting for the written comprehensive examination during summer 2021 through spring 2022, this policy was amended in light of COVID-19.
 The amendment noted that students who do not pass the written comprehensive examination will not face department withdrawal from GSAS.)
 Finally, the Ed.D.
 Steering Committee, the Ph.D.
+Steering Committee, the Ed.L.D.
 Steering Committee, or the Master's Student Review Committee may take appropriate action, including termination of candidacy, in matters involving academic discipline, professional and personal misconduct, or failure to meet specific requirements and deadlines.
-The Committees ordinarily will consult with the student's academic faculty advisor prior to taking any of these actions.
+The Committees consult with the academic faculty advisor prior to taking any of these actions.

-Upon termination, a student's registration is canceled.
+Upon termination, the student's registration is canceled.
 Students who are academically eligible for a terminal Ed.M. or C.A.S. must apply for the degree within three years of their termination or withdrawal from the Ed.D. or Ed.L.D. program.
-Ph.D. students who are academically eligible for a terminal A.M. from GSAS or a terminal Ed.M. from HGSE must apply for the degree within three years of their termination or withdrawal from the Ph.D. program.
+Ph.D. students who have met all requirements for the degree may petition to be awarded a terminal A.M. from GSAS or a terminal Ed.M. from HGSE.

-Appeals Procedure
+Appeal Procedure

 Students may request review of the Ed.D.
 Steering Committee, the Ed.L.D.
-Steering Committee, or the Master's Student Review Committee's decision to terminate their candidacy by submitting a written appeal to the Associate

-Dean for Academic Programs for consideration by the Academic Dean.
+Steering Committee, or the Master's Steering Committee's decision to terminate their candidacy by submitting a written appeal to the Director for Master's Studies or Director for Doctoral Studies for consideration by the Academic Dean.
 Appeals must be submitted at least 30 days prior to the course enrollment deadline of the relevant academic semester.
 The decision of the Academic Dean is not subject to further appeal.
 Ph.D. students must appeal to the GSAS Administrative Board.

-\\SECTION 5J: FAMILY EDUCATIONAL RIGHTS AND PRIVACY ACT (FERPA)\\
+SECTION 5J: FAMILY EDUCATIONAL RIGHTS AND PRIVACY ACT (FERPA)